 Comparison of equal temperament to pure tuning in C minor:

-A general rule: the minor third of the scale is always played above equal temperament.
+General rule #2: the minor third of the chord is always played above equal temperament.

 Some of the notes on every bassoon have their own acoustical pitch tendencies sharp or flat that can change with dynamics making matters worse.
 For example, half-hole G (top space) has a tendency to play sharp when played loudly.
 To compensate, we add the low Eb key (resonance key) but when G is played extremely softly the pitch is better in tune without the key added.